Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Method

 \textbf{Stage 2: Temporal \textit{Alignment} for MLLM.} In this stage, we enhance the temporal alignment capability of the MLLM.
-We freeze the OVD and fine-tune only the MLLM on temporal grounding datasets (\textit{TACoS} \cite{tacos}, \textit{ActivityNet Captions} \cite{activitynet}, \textit{QVHighlights} \cite{qvhighlight}).
+We freeze the OVD and fine-tune only the MLLM on temporal grounding datasets (\textbf{\textit{TACoS}} \cite{tacos}, \textbf{\textit{ActivityNet Captions}} \cite{activitynet}, \textbf{\textit{QVHighlights}} \cite{qvhighlight}).
 Instead of predicting bounding boxes, the MLLM is required to determine when the referenced event occurs.

-\textbf{Stage 3: Spatio-Temporal \textit{Collaboration} Training.} In the final stage, we unfreeze the whole architecture and jointly optimize the MLLM and the detector on a unified spatio-temporal corpus constructed from public datasets via data reformulation and pseudo-labeling. \xf{Following LLaVA-ST~\cite{llavast}, we enhance and revise the textual queries in training data of \textit{HC-STVG v1/v2} \cite{STGVT} and \textit{VidSTG} \cite{zhang2020does} into instruction-style inputs suitable for MLLM training, while preserving their human-labeled spatio-temporal tubes.}

-To enrich spatial supervision, we re-purpose the static grounding set SA-V~\cite{sam2} \xf{by assigning time spans to obtain tube-level labels}. \xf{In addition, we implement an automatic pipeline that combines a strong detector (MM-Grounding-DINO \cite{mmgroundingdino}), a powerful REC VLM (VLM-R1 \cite{vlmr1}) and a tracker (SUTrack \cite{sutrack}) to generate dense object tubes, which is then used to lift the Stage-2 temporal grounding datasets (\textit{TACoS}, \textit{ActivityNet Captions}, \textit{QVHighlights}) to the spatio-temporal setting.} The final corpus contains 196k spatio-temporally annotated samples, combining human-labeled and automatically generated tubes.
-During this stage, we apply Tube-mined Temporal Regularization (TTReg) to enforce cross-frame alignment within tube-level queries: the MLLM produces RSTs and the detector executes them, forming a collaborative closed loop between high-level reasoning and low-level grounding. \xf{To foster reproducibility, we will release reformatted annotations, automatic-labeling method and pseudo labels.}
+\textbf{Stage 3: Spatio-Temporal \textit{Collaboration} Training.} In the final stage, we unfreeze the whole architecture and jointly optimize the MLLM and the detector on a unified spatio-temporal corpus constructed from public datasets via data reformulation and pseudo-labeling.
+Following LLaVA-ST~\cite{llavast}, we enhance and revise the textual queries in training data of \textbf{\textit{HC-STVG v1/v2}} \cite{STGVT} and \textbf{\textit{VidSTG}} \cite{zhang2020does} into instruction-style inputs suitable for MLLM training, while preserving their human-labeled spatio-temporal tubes.
+To enrich spatial supervision, we re-purpose the static grounding set \textbf{SA-V}~\cite{sam2} by assigning time spans to obtain tube-level labels.
+In addition, we implement an automatic pipeline that combines a strong detector (MM-Grounding-DINO \cite{mmgroundingdino}), a powerful REC VLM (VLM-R1 \cite{vlmr1}) and a tracker (SUTrack \cite{sutrack}) to generate dense object tubes, which is then used to lift the Stage-2 temporal grounding datasets (\textbf{\textit{TACoS}}, \textbf{\textit{ActivityNet Captions}}, \textbf{\textit{QVHighlights}}) to the spatio-temporal setting.
+The final corpus contains 196k spatio-temporally annotated samples, combining human-labeled and automatically generated tubes.
+During this stage, we apply Tube-mined Temporal Regularization (TTReg) to enforce cross-frame alignment within tube-level queries: the MLLM produces RSTs and the detector executes them, forming a collaborative closed loop between high-level reasoning and low-level grounding.
+To foster reproducibility, we will release reformatted annotations, automatic-labeling method and pseudo labels.